Azanul/semantic-reflections/_posts/2024-04-05-python-generators.md

 Let's take an example to dive into [generators].
 Imagine that you're a chef and you don't want to prepare the ingredients beforehand as you don't know how many and which dishes are going to sell today.
 We're going to create a pipeline from ordering random dishes to preparing and serving them.

-1. Define a menu and the ingredients required for each dish first
+1. Define a menu and the ingredients required for each dish first.
   ```python
   ingredients = {
       "Pizza": ["Flour", "Yeast", "Tomato Sauce", "Mozzarella Cheese", "Pepperoni"],